marinalb/white-prompt-qa/README.md

 ## Getting Started

-This project includes both UI and API tests in order to keep easier and simple, they're separated in two packages inside test folder and can be runned separated.
+This project includes both UI and API tests in order to keep easier and simple, they're separated in two packages (UI and API) inside test folder and can be run separated.

+To run then all: *mvn clean install*

 ### Prerequisites